A total of

 NRC's operation

-In Jordan, NRC provides shelter, education, youth activities and livelihood opportunities to Syrian refugees in camps and host communities.
-We also provide information, counselling and legal assistance outside of the camps.
+In Jordan, NRC provides access to shelter, education, youth development and livelihood opportunities to Syrian refugees in camps and host communities.
+We also provide information, counselling and legal assistance for Syrian refugees living in host communities.

 Education